 Years of relentless growth driven by high-paid tech workers have given San Francisco some of the highest living costs in the country, meaning even those with fat paychecks can struggle to make ends meet.

-Houses are famously expensive – an obstacle for aspiring homeowners (opens in new tab).
-The average home price is a staggering $1.5 million in San Francisco, according to the Cost of Living Index, and the median home value is the highest among the 11 most expensive cities in the U.S.
+Houses are famously expensive – a seemingly insurmountable obstacle for aspiring homeowners.
+The average home price is a staggering $1.5 million in San Francisco, according to C2ER's cost of living index, and the median home value is by far the highest among the 11 most expensive cities to live in the U.S.

 Renters don't fare much better.
-The average rent for an apartment (opens in new tab) in San Francisco is $3,724 a month.
-That's almost three times the national average.
-Indeed, overall, housing-related costs in San Francisco are four times greater than the national average.
+The average rent for an apartment in San Francisco is $3,585 a month.
+That's 2.6 times the national average.
+Indeed, overall, housing-related costs in San Francisco are more than four times greater than the national average.

 And the nosebleed prices don't stop there.
-Groceries, utilities, healthcare and transportation expenses all run around 30% more than what the typical American pays.
+Groceries, utilities, healthcare and transportation expenses all run anywhere from 30% to almost 40% more than what the typical American pays.
 Even miscellaneous goods and services are nearly a quarter more expensive than the national average.

 2. Honolulu, Hawaii

-Honolulu has by far the most expensive groceries of all 265 urban areas surveyed for the Cost of Living Index.
-For example, milk and bananas cost about twice the national average, while potatoes are almost three times more expensive.
+Honolulu has by far the most expensive groceries of all 265 urban areas surveyed for by C2ER.
+For example, milk and bananas cost almost twice the national average, while potatoes are about three times more expensive.
 Overall, a trip to the supermarket costs 50% more than what a shopper would shell out back on the mainland.

-Bills take a big bite as well.
-Utilities cost 35% more than what folks pay on the U.S. mainland.
-And healthcare and transportation are a fifth to a quarter more expensive than the U.S. average.
+Bills take a big bite out of folks' paychecks too.
+Utilities cost 41% more than what folks pay on the U.S. mainland.
+Transportation is 25% more expensive, and locals shell out upwards of 18% more for healthcare.

 But, as always, housing is the biggest income-eater.
-Housing-related costs are more than four times the national average in Honolulu.
+Housing-related costs are more than three times the national average in Honolulu.
 Heck, the average home carries a price of $1.6 million.